-We have committed $5 million to create 7 works of national significance by Aboriginal and Torres Strait Islander artists to celebrate the First Peoples of Australia in our global city.
+We’re committed to creating works of national significance by Aboriginal and Torres Strait Islander artists and designers to celebrate the First Peoples of Australia in our global city.

 Ahead of the Anzac centenary in 2015, we unveiled a major artwork in Hyde Park to honour Aboriginal and Torres Strait Islander service men and women.